PyConPL/Book/2014/workshops/SCRUM_for_Teams/text.md

 Additional values from workshop?
 We know that agile is also for sharing passion and simply having fun.
 So we want to integrate and spending nice time together during the conference!

-You are more than welcome to join "SCRUM for Teams"
+You are more than welcome to join "SCRUM for Teams".

 <!-- Przeczytane: Piotr Kasprzyk -->